 On September 4, 2012, representatives of the Company conveyed the Board's decision to representatives of Biglari Holdings.
 In the same conversation, the Company representatives outlined the terms of a proposed settlement offer on behalf of the Company in an effort to avoid the potential distraction and expense of a second proxy contest.
 Under the settlement offer, the Board proposed terms similar to those of the offer made to Biglari Holdings the previous year: to add two independent directors who would be proposed by Biglari Holdings, would not be affiliated with Biglari Holdings or another restaurant company that competes with Cracker Barrel (a more permissive condition than that included in the previous year's settlement offer) and would be appointed to the Board so long as they met the director qualifications set forth in the Company's Corporate Governance Guidelines.
 In return, Biglari Holdings and its affiliates would withdraw the nominations of Messrs.
 Biglari and Cooley, agree to vote for the Company's nominees at the Annual Meeting (which would include the two Biglari Holdings designees) and agree not to call for or support any call for a special meeting of the Company's shareholders prior to the 2013 annual meeting of shareholders.
-On September 5, 2012, the Company sent a letter memorializing the settlement offer.
-That same day, Biglari Holdings issued a press release indicating its rejection of the Company's offer.
-On September 6, 2012, the Company issued a press release confirming publicly that the settlement offer had been made, as well as summarizing its terms.
+On September 5, 2012, Biglari Holdings issued a press release indicating its rejection of the Company's offer.